LockdownRP-PZ/Rulebook/README.md

 - NPCs played by staff are also subject to the consent rule.
 - In a PvP situation involving multiple players where not everyone consents, the non-consenting players must move away from the PvP area.
 - Do not attempt to join into the middle of a PvP scenario.
 Project Zomboid PvP is often quick and deadly.

+### 4.2.1 Joining PVP-In-Progress
+When attempting to join a PVP scene already in progress, PVP consent works differently.
+A third party may ask for PVP consent.
+If accepted, proceed with normal PVP rules including proper turn taking.
+If denied by any of the original parties, the third party must remove themselves from the PVP area until the PVP has resolved.
+Reasoning: Time works differently in combat than out of combat.
+PVP may have started in an entirely different setting that realistically makes little sense for someone to intervene within a short period.
+Scenes may have started in a different context, making sudden intervention unrealistic.
+Important details - like positioning, injuries, or weapons drawn - may already be established but unseen.
+What's on screen doesn't always tell the full story.
+This rule helps preserve narrative consistency and fairness.

 ### 4.3 Toggle PvP on before PvP starts.